Frequently Asked Questions About Brain Tumor

 Q: What is the brain, and how does it work?

 A: The brain and spinal cord make up the central nervous system.
 The central nervous system controls everything we do.
-It controls the things we need to do, such as talk, walk, and chew our food.
-It also does the things that need to be done for us, such as control our breathing, heartbeat, and digestion.
+It controls the things we need to do, like talk, walk, and chew our food.
+It also does the things that need to be done for us, like control our breathing, heartbeat, and digestion.
 The brain sits in the bony skull.
 The spinal cord is surrounded by the vertebral column.
 These structures offer protection against the traumas of everyday life.

 The brain is the center of these things and others:

 It is made up of 3 main parts: